 Diversity Action Plan

 In January 2021 we updated our Diversity Action Plan which details our ongoing commitment to equality, diversity and inclusion.
 The document outlines the progress made since first launching the plan in 2017, in line with A Code for Sports Governance.
+We are committed to regularly monitoring our progress against the Diversity Action Plan and reporting on it annually.

 - Improved female and ethnically diverse representation within our own governance structure.